pactus-project/pactus.org/website/_i18n/en/user-guides/use-wallet-cli/index.md

 ### Wallet password

-You can change the wallet password by tunning this command:
+You can change the wallet password by running this command:

 {% tabs wallet_password ltr %}